mono/website/docs/about-mono/index.md

 **[Mono Runtime](/docs/advanced/runtime/)** - The runtime implements the ECMA Common Language Infrastructure (CLI).
 The runtime provides a Just-in-Time (JIT) compiler, an Ahead-of-Time compiler (AOT), a library loader, the garbage collector, a threading system and interoperability functionality.

-**Base Class Library** - The Mono platform provides a comprehensive set of classes that provide a solid foundation to build applications on.
+**.NET Framework Class Library** - The Mono platform provides a comprehensive set of classes that provide a solid foundation to build applications on.
 These classes are compatible with Microsoft's .Net Framework classes.

 **Mono Class Library** - Mono also provides many classes that go above and beyond the Base Class Library provided by Microsoft.
 These provide additional functionality that are useful, especially in building Linux applications.
 Some examples are classes for Gtk+, Zip files, LDAP, OpenGL, Cairo, POSIX, etc.